German parties joust over Macron's euro plans

 "I expect him to be quite open with Merkel about what he wants to do but also mindful that the election puts the chancellor in a difficult position.
 He won't be putting big bazookas on the table," one person close to Macron told Reuters.

-Macron's eagerness to seek a dialogue with Berlin on Europe hasn't stopped German politicians from criticising his ideas.
+Macron's eagerness to seek a dialogue with Berlin on Europe hasn't stopped German politicians from criticizing his ideas.

 Christian Lindner, the leader of the liberal Free Democrats (FDP), a potential coalition partner for Merkel if she beats Schulz in September, told the Frankfurter Allgemeine Zeitung (FAZ) on Wednesday that he expected an "uncomfortable" discussion with Macron on Europe.

-"He is for an EU in which responsibilities are standardised and blurred," Lindner said, accusing the SPD of conspiring with Macron to promote higher government debt.
+"He is for an EU in which responsibilities are standardized and blurred," Lindner said, accusing the SPD of conspiring with Macron to promote higher government debt.

 The criticism has also flowed in the other direction.